ttdoucet/ttdoucet.github.io/nightingale/index.md

 ’Tis not through envy of thy happy lot,
 &nbsp;&nbsp;
 but being too happy in thine happiness
-that thou, light-winged Dryad of the trees,
+that thou, light-winged Dryad of the trees
 &nbsp;&nbsp;&nbsp;&nbsp;
-in some melodious plot of beechen green,
+in some melodious plot
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;
-and shadows numberless,
+of beechen green, and shadows numberless,
 singest of summer in full-throated ease.

 <div style="font-size: 1.0em; padding-left: 12em; margin-bottom: -1em;"> 2 </div>